-During fiscal years 2016-2017, one employee is eligible to retire.
-One employee is retired from state government.
-It is important to ensure that the TBPG's institutional knowledge and organizational experience be preserved.
+During fiscal years 2018-2019, one employee is eligible to retire.
+One employee is retired from state government (from other state agencies) and has been rehired with the state with TBPG.
+It is a benefit to TBPG to have tenured employees.
+It is also important to maintain tenured employees' employment with TBPG to preserve staffs' institutional knowledge and organizational experience.